neolet8/saliency/README.md

 Contrast is defined by root mean square for each band in the image.
 After this process the salient pixels were transformed into white (255) and the rest to black (0), which is basic global thresholding.
+The alpha(α) parameter should be adjusted for better results.